Names for ferrets: which one to choose?

 The colors that animals with this genetic variation usually have are pure white, yellowish or cream, except for the nose and legs, which are pink.

-If you want to know more about albino ferrets, we recommend reading this blog post .
+If you want to know more about albino ferrets, we recommend read this post on our blog.

 Some original names for these little furry ones: Blanco, Cheese, Luz, Luna, Olaf, Polo, Snowy, Snow, Sky, Mr/Mrs White, Blanquito, Copito.